digitalpardoe/remark/README.md

 Go to the _users_ tab and change your password (and username if you feel like it).

-**Warning:** File uploads only appear to work correctly on Heroku but eventually your files will disappear.
-I'd advise using another service until Remark has the ability to upload elsewhere.
+**Warning:** File uploads on Heroku will only work correctly if you use Amazon S3, any attempts to use the local storage provided will result in files going missing, please configure your S3 details before using file uploads.

 Next Steps
 ----------